3:10 to Yuma (1957 film): Legacy

 In 1958, 3:10 to Yuma was nominated for the British Academy of Film and Television Arts award for Best Film and the Laurel Award for Top Male Action Star, which was awarded to Van Heflin.

 The film was remade in 2007, directed by James Mangold and starring Russell Crowe and Christian Bale, and it was successful with critics.

 In 2012, the film was entered into the National Film Registry for its historical, cultural and aesthetic relevance.

 The film caused "Yuma" to enter the lexicon of Cuban slang as a term for American visitors, while "La Yuma" is the United States.

 Home video

 A Region 1 DVD was released in 2002.
 A region A/1 Blu-ray version of the film was released as part of the Criterion Collection in 2013.
+Criterion is set to reissue the film on 4K in February of 2026.